 VoIP vs. Landline Phones: Using VoIP (Voice over Internet Protocol) telephony, your business can simplify your call center infrastructure and save on costs.
 You will also be able to save space by eliminating the hardware that comes with landline phones.

 Skill-based Routing: The last thing you want to do is keep your customers waiting, especially to be connected to someone who cannot help them.
-With skill-based routing, you can eliminate this issue by routing customers to queues with agents who have the skills to assist them based on where the customer came from or what they selected throughout the routing process.
+With skill-based routing, you can eliminate this issue by routing customers to queues with agents who have the skills to assist them based on what they selected throughout the routing process.
 This saves all parties time and effort, ensuring the best possible experience from the most qualified agent.

 Analytics & Reporting: It’s crucial that you have the ability to view real-time and historical data on your team’s performance.
 Historical reporting can help managers identify peak times or seasons as well as areas that need improvement.
-Real-time reports should include: average wait time, average handling time, longest wait time and service level agreement to start.
+Real-time reports should include: average wait time, average handling time, longest wait time and service level agreements across channels to start.
+Additionally, being able to measure perfomance on an agent basis is also a plus.

-Process Automation: The automation of certain processes within a contact center solution, such as recognizing customers and automatically displaying their data (contact details, order history etc.), can save agents time and effort.
+Automatic Customer Recognition: Recognizing customers and automatically displaying their data (contact details, order history etc.), can save agents from having to ask repetitive questions and allows them to provide more personalized support.
 This can help your team drastically improve their efficiency and avoid risk of human error while allowing them to focus on the customer instead of processes.

 Mobile Capabilities: Having a mobile version of the solution available allows agents to provide support from any location at any time.
 From a customer's point of view, having a mobile version of a chat widget is especially important since many people shop on their mobile devices.